 “Yeah,” he said.
 “The cherry stones.”
 Only it came out derry dones, because he was missing all of his teeth.
 He nodded his head and blinked his eyes rapidly, a nervous tic.
 “Doh, you’re Bunny’s kid, huh?”

 Bunny was “Sonny”, my father’s nickname.
 My heart sank.
 This man was no genius craftsman; he was a goddamned carnie.
-A Newton townie transplanted to this drab, industrial suburb.
+A Newton townie exiled to this drab, industrial suburb.
 My dad probably helped him get his GED.
 Then I thought, Of course!
 This guy is like Igor.
 Every brilliant recluse has a mentally incapacitated hunchback answering his door.
 After we dispense of the introductions Joe will lead my father and I down to the lab, where a tall, gaunt man with a disturbing pageboy haircut will appear from a dark corner, put on bifocals, switch on an overhead lamp and then ask to see my hands.
-Before I have a chance to respond he’ll yell “LET ME SEE THEM!” in an Austrian accent.
-I’ll hold out my hands and he’ll lean forward and examine the contours of my palms while nodding and saying “yes…I see…very good”.
-Then he’ll put on heavy-duty rubber gloves and proceed to make my golf clubs, toiling away with passion, precision and dedication, as though commissioned by King Arthur himself.
+I’ll hold then out and he’ll lean forward and examine the contours of my palms while nodding and saying “yes…I see…very good”.
+Then he’ll put on heavy-duty rubber gloves and proceed to make my golf clubs, forging them in a celestial fire, as though commissioned by King Arthur himself.